Essoh21/m-portfolio/README.md

 # Modern Portfolio

-This README provides information about the "m-portfolio" project, including how to set it up, run it, and make necessary configurations.
+This provides information about the "m-portfolio" project, including how to set it up, run it, and make necessary configurations.
 Please follow the instructions below carefully.

 ## Table of Contents